tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <james {% include timecode %}>

 We won't know if Larry would have ever done that, though, because they only spent 15 years on this earth before rabid hatred took them from us all.
 I wish Larry was the only example of this.
 I wish queer panic was an obscure mention in a dusty legal book somewhere.
-But there's a sad, dark histoy to this rationalization of hate masquerading as a legal defense.
+But there's a sad, dark history to this rationalization of hate masquerading as a legal defense.

 </james>
 <from></from>